Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Methods

 As a final note, we would like to extend our gratitude to everyone who participated in the project as well as Svalbardbutikken, Longyearbyen Folkebibliotek, UNIS, Café Fruene and Café Huskies for facilitating the data collection.

 \bmhead{Author contributions} All authors conceived the idea and designed the study.
 O.V., A.G. and K.vG. did the field work and collected the data.
-A.G. lead the implementation of the near-optimal modelling.
-K.vG. lead the development of the interactive interface.
-O.V. lead the writing of the paper, with considerable input from the other authors.
+A.G. led the implementation of the near-optimal modelling.
+K.vG. led the development of the interactive interface.
+O.V. led the writing of the paper, with considerable input from the other authors.

 \bmhead{Data and code availability} The source code for the interactive web interface and the code for generating the near-optimal solutions used in the interactive web interface is openly available on GitHub: interactive interface: \url{https://github.com/koen-vg/near-opt-interface/} and near-optimal workflow: \url{https://github.com/aleks-g/lyb}.